nwgreenl/poke-card-api/README.md

 # Currently a WIP

-Currently all I have written is a scraper for pokellector.
+At the moment all that's written is a crawler for [pokellector](http://pokecollector.com).

-My plan is to use that data as a base in hopes to use that data as a base to create a RESTful API for Pokémon cards.
+My plan is to use that data as a base in hopes to create a RESTful API for Pokémon cards.
 It will contain images, card/set info, etc.

-### Built with
+### Being Built With

 - Node
 - Fastify